jschaf/b2/posts/chatty-ubuntu-motd.md

       https://multipass.run/
   ```

-- 51-cloudguest
+- /etc/update.motd/51-cloudguest

   ```text
   Get cloud support with Ubuntu Advantage Cloud Guest:
     http://www.ubuntu.com/business/services/cloud
   ```

-- 80-livepatch
+- /etc/update.motd/80-livepatch

   ```text
   Get cloud support with Ubuntu Advantage Cloud Guest:
     http://www.ubuntu.com/business/services/cloud
   ```

-- 90-updates-available
+- /etc/update.motd/90-updates-available

   ```text
   152 packages can be updated.
   1 update is a security update.
   ```

-### /etc/legal
+### Legal text in the MOTD

 The MOTD includes legal text in the login message.
 The simplest way to prevent
-it from appearing in the MOTD is to delete the file.
-The
+it from appearing in the MOTD is to delete the file: `rm /etc/legal`.
+The file
+contains the following text:

 ```text
 The programs included with the Ubuntu system are free software;